saragismondi/saragismondi/README.md

 ◾GIT | GITHUB

-❤ Why me ? ❤
+<h4> ❤ Why me ? ❤ </h4>
-<h4>You should know that I have excellent oratory and I find myself very comfortable working with pairs.
-I think communication is the Primary-key to making team effort become the best, also to challenging our capacities and evolving to be better </h4>
+You should know that I have excellent oratory and I find myself very comfortable working with pairs.
+I think communication is the Primary-key to making team effort become the best, also to challenging our capacities and evolving to be better

 <p align="center">